 I’m obsessed with spelling and grammar and making sure that everything sounds just right – I am an editor, after all – so I already have my work cut out for me this month, in terms of silencing the inner critic in my head and just allowing the words to flow.

 Another thing that’s been helping me to maintain my momentum so far is my decision to play the game of the tortoise, not the hare.
-This is the method that works best for me.

 I was in shock a few days ago when I heard that someone in my local NaNoWriMo online group had written 18,000 words on his very first day.
 Someone else in the group said that she, too, had been an extremely fast writer the previous year, but she would never recommend her method for racking up such a huge word count so quickly: drinking far too much coffee and getting almost no sleep, basically.